 Game Theory and John Nash

 Let’s start with a fun example.
 The superstar who actually came up with the concept of Game Theory is mathematical genius and slightly crazy, John Nash.
 In the movie “A Beautiful Mind,” his Hollywood Biography, Nash (played by Russell Crowe) explains Game Theory with the example of seducing one or more women.

 Better to Dance Together than Not to Dance at All

 Game Theory tells the men to each pick a different girl to dance with.
-This way chances are high that all four women and all four men get to spend their evening together.
-No one feels like a second choice and no-one gets rejected.
-Three men might not be dancing with their desired woman, but at least they are dancing.
+This way chances are high that all four women and all four men get to spend their evening with a partner.
+No one feels like the second choice and no one gets rejected.
+Three men might not be dancing with their desired partner, but at least they are dancing.

 How to Dance in Amazon Price Wars

-If you always aim to win the Buy Box (or always go for the hot blond girl), then this will usually result in a price war (only one guy gets to dance, and chances are that it’s not you).
-Other sellers will quickly react to your drop in price, and the Buy Box price will go down fast.
+If you aim to always win the Buy Box (or always go for the hot blonde girl), then this will usually result in a price war (only one guy gets to dance, and chances are that it’s not you).
+Other sellers will quickly react to your drop in price, and the Buy Box price will quickly decrease.
 A race to the bottom is on.

-Today, you stand little chance of competing against other FBA sellers if you are not using some form of repricing software.
-These softwares change your price every few minutes, but unfortunately, it becomes an impossible task when doing it manually.
+Today, you stand little chance of competing against other FBA sellers if you are not using some form of a repricing software.
+Amazon repricers change the price of your product continuously, thus, unfortunately, it becomes an impossible task when doing it manually.
 With that, come two more disadvantages:

 - Your repricing decisions quickly affect the repricing decisions of other sellers.

-- If you always aim to win the Buy Box, then this will usually result in a price war.
+- If you aim to always win or dominate the Buy Box, then this will most likely result in a price war.

 How does AI Repricing on Amazon Work?

-By collecting data – on pricing for example, directly from Amazon, it is possible to predict the behavior of your competition.
+By collecting data from Amazon – on pricing, for example, it’s possible to predict the behavioral changes in your competition.
 With a superior repricing tool that always seeks the optimal strategy for each Amazon listing, AI automatically applies the best approach for each specific situation.